Peter Dodds - Chief Executive Officer

 Neville Munro - Manager CIX Air Traffic Services

 Neville has been an aviation enthusiast for as long as he can remember.
 He was in the ATC first as a Cadet, then as an Officer for 12 years, ending with his own Squadron.
 After retirement he became a Civilian Instructor, covering most aviation subjects as well as Flight Sim training.
 He held a PPL from 1990 to 2009 with nearly 180 hrs in the logbook and is a qualified Amateur Radio Operator.
 His first Flight Sim was FS98.
 He has been a member of VATSIM since 2012 and CIX VFR Club since 2013.
-He has VATSIM P1 and P2 Pilot Ratings, and is training as a Tower Controller.
+He has VATSIM P1 and P2 Pilot Ratings, and is a VATSIM S2 (Tower) Controller.
 His training responsibility with the Club is to instruct and assist student pilots in all aspects of radio procedures and he manages the Club AFISO Training Facility.